sara-sabr/ITStrategy/_pages/en/building-enabling-directorate.md

 Firstly, each team must resolve time for the continuous self-improvement, which should be equal to, or strictly greater than, 20% of their teams available work time.

-Secondly, teams are free to self organize under the condition that they are able to meet the needs of the directorate’s priorities.
+Secondly, teams are free to self organize under the condition that they are able to meet the needs of the division's priorities (i.e. the director's priorities).
-For example, a team within the directorate may accept to fulfill an enabling function for another team within the organization.
+For example, a team within the division may accept to fulfill an enabling function for another team within the organization.

 Thirdly, an enabling team need not commit all of their time to being an enabling team.
-For example, in the case of the IT Strategy team they are also responsible for setting the IT vision for the department, and thus cannot dedicate 100%(-20%) of their time to their enabling function.
+For example, in the case of the IT Strategy team they are also responsible for setting the IT strategies for the department, and thus cannot dedicate 100%(-20%) of their time to their enabling function.
 In this particular case, for example, we recommend that the IT Strategy spend a maximum of (100-20)/2 percent of their time on enabling other teams.

 ##### External Interactions